Bhutan: Geography

 The Black Mountains in Bhutan's central region form a watershed between two major river systems: the Mo Chhu and the Drangme Chhu.
 Peaks in the Black Mountains range between 1500 and 4925 m above sea level, and fast-flowing rivers have carved out deep gorges in the lower mountain areas.
 The forests of the central Bhutan mountains consist of Eastern Himalayan subalpine conifer forests in higher elevations and Eastern Himalayan broadleaf forests in lower elevations.
 The Woodlands of the central region provide most of Bhutan's forest production.
-The Torsa, Raidak, Sankosh, and Manas are Bhutan's main rivers, flowing through this region.
+The Torsa, Raidāk, Sankosh, and Manas are Bhutan's main rivers, flowing through this region.
 Most of the population lives in the central highlands.

-In the south, the Shiwalik Hills are covered with dense Himalayan subtropical broadleaf forests, alluvial lowland river valleys, and mountains up to around 1500 m above sea level.
+In the south, the Sivalik Hills are covered with dense Himalayan subtropical broadleaf forests, alluvial lowland river valleys, and mountains up to around 1500 m above sea level.
 The foothills descend into the subtropical Duars Plain, which is the eponymous gateway to strategic mountain passes (also known as dwars or dooars; literally, "doors" in Assamese, Bengali, Maithili, Bhojpuri, and Magahi languages).
 Most of the Duars is in India, but a 10 to 15 km-wide strip extends into Bhutan.
 The Bhutan Duars is divided into two parts, the northern and southern Duars.

 The northern Duars, which abut the Himalayan foothills, have rugged, sloping terrain and dry, porous soil with dense vegetation and abundant wildlife.
 The southern Duars have moderately fertile soil, heavy savanna grass, dense, mixed jungle, and freshwater springs.
 Mountain rivers, fed by melting snow or monsoon rains, empty into the Brahmaputra River in India.
 Data released by the Ministry of Agriculture showed that the country had a forest cover of 64% as of October 2005.